-Developing in faith integration: The faculty member shows a growing understanding of academic faith integration in general, and in her/his discipline.
-Evidence from the faculty member's teaching or scholarship can be described but may not be fully developed.
+Developing in faith integration: The faculty member shows limited understanding of academic faith integration in general, and in her/his discipline.
+Evidence from the faculty member's teaching or scholarship is described but may not be fully developed.
 The faculty member shows initial thinking related to how the Christian faith (and/or her/his own faith tradition) and her/his academic discipline are mutually informative.
-Limited supportive materials are used well and are appropriate for the faculty member's academic assignment.
+Appropriate supportive materials are used in a limited manner.